 Entering 10th grade: 10 hours (accepting hours done outside of school before entering OES)

 Entering 11th or 12th grade: 5 hours (accepting hours done outside of school before entering OES)

 - Service learning projects: Two substantial service learning projects (recommendation: about 20 hours of service each), to be completed by the Friday before Memorial Day of the 12th grade year (it is expected that these projects will be done in the later high school years—20 "exploratory" OFF campus hours must be completed before proposing a Project).

-Entering 10th grade: Ditto
+Entering 10th grade: Two Projects

-Entering 11th grade: Ditto
+Entering 11th grade: Two Projects

-Entering 12th grade: One project
+Entering 12th grade: One Project